 Nearly all of the figures in the Walters’ Abduction series wear garments created with Pressbrokat, ranging from full-length dresses and outergarments to shorter tunics and smaller localized areas of belts, sleeves, and collars (fig. 3).
 Gold and silver brocades were alternated for decorative effect and were interspersed with painted (non-brocaded) textiles.
 Prominently featured are the popular “pomegranate designs” on vertical undulating branches (see fig. 2).
 Two figures, a female in The Departure of Helen and Her Entourage for Cythera and a male on The Abduction of Helen from Cythera have Pressbrokat ornamented at the edges with dagging, the fashion of cutting edges into shaped forms.
-Usually associated with fashion of the late fourteenth and early fifteenth centuries, its use here might have been intended to suggest an “‘antique’ and Eastern flavor” as, for example, in the mantel worn by a follower of the three kings in a slightly earlier Venetian painting contemporary with the Abduction of Helen series: The Adoration of the Magi by Antonio Vivarini and Giovanni d’Alemagna in the Gemäldegalerie, Berlin (fig. 14).
+Usually associated with fashion of the late fourteenth and early fifteenth centuries, its use here might have been intended to suggest an “‘antique’ and Eastern flavor” as, for example, in the mantel worn by a follower of the three kings in a slightly earlier Venetian painting: The Adoration of the Magi by Antonio Vivarini and Giovanni d’Alemagna in the Gemäldegalerie, Berlin (fig. 4).

 While most of the materials of the Pressbrokat on the Walters paintings have survived through the centuries, much of the Pressbrokat’s original intended appearance has altered due to the corrosion of the metal and subsequent restoration.
 When the Walters’ conservation treatment of these paintings began in 2010, metallic surfaces that were intended to glimmer were dark and dull.
 X-ray fluorescence spectroscopy (XRF) confirmed the presence of tin throughout the Pressbrokat.
 Scanning electron microscopic analysis (SEM) and electron dispersive spectroscopy (EDS) of a cross section of the Pressbrokat extracted from the Reception detected a thick layer of tin-rich material, suggesting that the original metal foil had oxidized and converted to tin oxide, the mineral cassiterite, now measured as a discrete layer about 30 microns (0.0012 in.) thick.
 Complete corrosion of the tin metal foil into the tin oxide is estimated to take approximately 100 years.